Do you belong to the sort of people, who work out but still cannot get their calves to grow?

-Considering all the above-mentioned aspects, it is obvious.
+Considering all the above-mentioned aspects, that is pretty straightforward.

-Who wants to take superfluous breaks from his training?
+Who wants to take unnecessary breaks from training?

-I suppose nobody wants that which is why it’s so important to know what and where your MRV is to avoid preventable breaks and overreaching too quickly.
+I suppose nobody wants that, wherefore it’s so substantial to know what and where your MRV is to avoid preventable breaks and overreaching too quickly.

 MRV: 20 sets/week